File uploads

 We will:

-set Multer to receive images, and change some methods to POST.
+set Multer to receive images, and change some methods to

-store the images somewhere public, and get the path
+.store the images somewhere public, and get the path

 send that path to the database